 Stephen is presently conducting a short study examining approaches to mental capacity where multiple exclusion homelessness is a factor.
 This follows on from an NIHR School for Social Care Research funded examination of self-neglect, homelessness and safeguarding, where mental capacity emerged as a prominent theme.
 He is interested in social care law, mental capacity and adult safeguarding.

-Stephen has recently analysed Safeguarding Adults Reviews where homelessness was a factor (report published September 2019).
+He recently analysed Safeguarding Adults Reviews where homelessness was a factor (report published September 2019) in a study commissioned by the Department of Health and Social Care.
 A July 2020 article updated this work, examining 19 SARs in total.
 (See also earlier work on SARs and adult Serious Case Reviews.)

 In the past, he has worked on the Protection of Vulnerable Adults List project and co-authored the interim report for its sequel, the Investigating Vetting and Barring project.
 Earlier projects included reports on support workers in social care and advocacy in care homes.